 Three contestants are selected for the Grand Final of Iron Viz via a visualisation contest (known as a “feeder” or “qualifier” competition) organised by Tableau Public.
 Each feeder is centred around a different topic.
-In some cases, Tableau will provide a dataset for contestants to visualise and in other cases, contestants are required to source their own data.
 Generally speaking, the topics chosen are intentionally broad and open for personal interpretation.
-Prior feeder topics include music, health and well-being, agriculture and migration.
-Traditionally, there were three feeder contests held per year with one winner selected from each to proceed to the Grand Final.
+Prior feeder topics include music, health and well-being, agriculture, migration, and Data + Joy.
+Until 2019, there were three feeder contests held per year with one winner selected from each to proceed to the Grand Final.
 However, like many things in 2020, the format was changed slightly.
 Instead of having three separate feeder contests, Tableau ran a single feeder contest with the top three highest-scoring entries gaining the respective authors a place in the final.
-This is the same format that is being run in 2021.
+They have run Iron Viz in the same format ever since.

-The finals looked different last year too.
+The Grand Finals have looked different in recent years, too.
 Prior to 2020, contestants would go head-to-head in a 20-minute viz battle in front of a live audience of thousands on stage at the Tableau Conference.
-However, given the Tableau Conference was virtual last year, Iron Viz was also held virtually with each of the contestants participating from home.
-For the final, the finalists are each tasked with visualising the same dataset which is provided to them a few weeks in advance.
+You may have come across videos of previous Iron Viz competitions, or seen photos of winners celebrating on stage.
+However, given the Tableau Conference has been run virtually from 2020-onwards, Iron Viz has also been held virtually with each of the contestants participating from their respective homes.
+For the Grand Final, the finalists are each tasked with visualising the same dataset which is provided to them a few weeks in advance.
 This gives them time to prepare the data and find an interesting story to tell.

-If you have never seen an Iron Viz final and are curious about what to expect, you can watch many of the recordings of competitions from recent years on Tableau’s YouTube channel.
+If you have never seen an Iron Viz final (live or virtual) and are curious about what to expect, you can watch many of the recordings of competitions from recent years on Tableau’s YouTube channel.
 I highly recommend checking them out!
-Iron Viz is run as a full-scale production complete with scripts, costumes, lighting and effects.
+Regardless of the format, Iron Viz is run as a full-scale production complete with scripts, glamorous outfits, lighting and effects.
 It’s almost like watching a competition on TV.

 Iron Viz Grand Final 2019